 - How you get paid: Paypal Cash, iTunes Gift Card, Google Play Gift Card, or select a charity for donation.
 You can find more about points and redemption on IMGR Points page.

-- Sign up: Start using the app by downloading from iTunes or Google Play, but be sure to register as well in order to get paid.
+- Sign up: Start using the app from the App Store or Google Play, but be sure to register as well in order to get paid.